 An ESOP can be an effective strategy when some of your children are active in the business and some aren’t.
 For example, you might sell a portion of your stock to an ESOP and use the proceeds to provide for children outside the business, and give the remaining stock to children in the business.
 Ideally, gifted stock would be sufficient to keep control of the business in the family.

 Right for you?

 While the basics have been discussed here, keep in mind that, perhaps more than with most tax strategies, there is a lot of nuance with respect to ESOPs.
 Certain businesses aren’t eligible, and for others there are steps to be taken in advance of the ESOP to maximize the tax benefits.
-Please contact our Family Wealth Group for more details.
+Please contact our Family Wealth and Individual Tax Group for more details.